d3-geomap/site/content/docs/map-properties.md

 A numeric value to set the size of the map.
 By default will be calculated based on width.

-#### title - optional

-A function that receives the topojson feature object for the corresponding map unit, when the mouse is moved over it.
-The return value of this functions is the text shown in the standard browser tooltip.
-Defaults to `(d) => d.properties.name`.

 ### translate - optional

 An array of x and y coordinates in pixels to center the map.
 By default will be calculated based on width.